Posted on March 29, 2016

 Bedruthan Steps – oh what a wonderful beach.
 We had guests, who went back here day after day during there stay so we thought we would check out why.
 A very beautiful beach, and lovely walking either way on the south west coast path.

-Pentewan Cycle hire – if you don’t want the hassle of bringing your own biles down to Cornwall, Stuart has got lots, including some brand new ones for this season.
+Pentewan Cycle hire – if you don’t want the hassle of bringing your own biles down to Cornwall, Stuart has got lots, including some brand new ones for this imageseason.
 Hire can be arranged so they can be dropped off and collected direct from The Meadows

 Food & cocktails –